oeway/bioimage-model-zoo/docs/community_partners/how_to_join.md

 1. Firstly, please create or choose a GitHub repo for hosting your resource collection that you would like to contribute.
 We recommend to create a dedicated repository in your organization for this purpose.
 As an example you might want to take a look at the [ilastik collection](https://github.com/ilastik/bioimage-io-resources/blob/main/collection.yaml).
 1. Add a [collection RDF](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/collection_spec_latest.md) in your chosen repository, which lists all resources you would like to contribute.
 For this, you will also need to prepare the icons of your software or project.
 1. Setup CI service for testing your collection RDF.
 Please refer to [how to setup CI service](/community_partners/how_to_join?id=how-to-setup-ci-service-for-a-community-partners39-repo).
-1. Make a PR (or an issue) in the BioImage.IO Collection repo to link your collection to the [collection_rdf_template.yaml\:config\:partners](https://github.com/bioimage-io/collection-bioimage-io/blob/main/collection_rdf_template.yaml).
+1. Make a PR (or an issue) in the BioImage.IO Collection repo to link your collection to the [collection_rdf_template.yaml](https://github.com/bioimage-io/collection-bioimage-io/blob/main/collection_rdf_template.yaml)(under `config.partners`).
 We only require the link to your collection RDF here and need to agree on a partner id for you.
+1. To make the maintainance easier, we also ask you to add one of the admin member as collabrators in your resource collection repository.
+This will make it easier for us to help you maintaining your collection, and keep synchronized in case we make changes to the specification.

 ## How to register a software or application?